overwolf/overwolf.github.io/docs/topics/howto-check-events-status-from-app.md

 ]
 ```

-## get the status for specific game
+## Review event status for a specific game

-If your app using Overwolf game events, we highly recommend to check the health status of these events and communicate it to your app users as needed.
+If you suspect an issue or regularly use Overwolf events in your app, we highly recommend you verify each event's health and communicate any issues to your users.

-To get the event’s health status for a specific game, you can query this endpoint, that returns a JSON with all the events statuses for a particular game:
+To get an event’s health status for a specific game, you can query this endpoint, which will return a JSON with event states for a particular game:

 ```json
 https://game-events-status.overwolf.com/[your Game ID]_prod.json
 ```

 Note that you should add your Game ID to this endpoint.
-For example, to get the LOL (Game ID 5426) event’s health status, you should call:
+For example, to check event health in LOL (Game ID 5426) you should call:

 ```json
 https://game-events-status.overwolf.com/5426_prod.json